Skip to Content

 We went with Bayou Teche Experience, whose launch is about 20 minutes from downtown lafayette.
 Our guide knew the swamp and its critters and flora well.
 The paddling was easy.
 Kids ages above ages 8 or 10 could paddle with an adult in their canoe.
 Kids too small to paddle can sit between two people who can.

-our bayou teche guide in a canoe on lake martin, louisiana
+Our bayou teche guide in a canoe on lake martin, louisiana

 In the warm weather paddlers can see birds, turtles, bullfrogs, fish and enormous ‘gators.